TheWizland/QuoteBot/README.md

 Requires a role to use.
 Required role is set in config file.

+$rename [originalName] [newName]

+Changes all quotes attributed to originalName to newName.
+Does not check if newName already exists.

-$addAlias inputName outputName
+$addAlias [inputName] [outputName]

 Adds an alias to inputName.
 Any quotes requested or added for inputName will instead be redirected to outputName.

 NOTE: This will not change any existing quotes registered to inputName.
+Use $rename for this.

+$removeAlias [inputName] [outputName]

+Removes a previously added alias.